Article

 The oldest section of the sprawling Pescadero Creek Park Complex, Memorial Park offers camping, picnicking, day hiking and the chance to marvel at old-growth redwood forest.

 Memorial County Park commemorates the men of San Mateo County who died in the First World War, and it is an incomparable tribute.
-The park encloses not just a few haphazardly spared giant redwoods but an entire old growth grove, and the difference is astounding.
+The park doesn't just enclose a few haphazardly spared giant redwoods but an entire old growth grove, and the difference is astounding.
 The steady supply of oversized trees throws off any innate sense of the space-time continuum, leaving one a bit disoriented.
 (What century is it again?)
 This is what used to be, now suspended in time, and available for any ol’ afternoon picnic or car-camping weekend.

 A FINE PLACE TO CHILL: Stay cool in some very deep shade and the occasional coastal fog come summer, or set up camp while exploring the entire Pescadero Creek Complex.